Statement

 Biography

-She was awarded a 2025 Carraig-na-gCat Artists Residency in West Cork, Ireland; a 2022 Thread Artists Residency in Sinthian, Africa; and a 2016 Marble House Project Artists Residency in Dorset, VT.
+She has received prestigious residencies, including the 2025 Carraig-na-gCat Artists Residency in West Cork, Ireland; the 2022 Thread Artists Residency in Sinthian, Africa; and the 2016 Marble House Project Artists Residency in Dorset, VT.

-Nollette holds a Bachelor of Journalism degree from the University of Nebraska in Lincoln, NE; a Bachelor of Fine Arts degree from the Kansas City Arts Institute in Kansas City, MO; and a Master of Fine Arts degree from Queens College in NYC.
+Nollette earned a Bachelor of Journalism degree from the University of Nebraska in Lincoln, NE, a Bachelor of Fine Arts degree from the Kansas City Art Institute in Kansas City, MO, and a Master of Fine Arts degree from Queens College in New York City.